grepsuzette/slre/README.md

 ⧇ folds all (reduced) branches to a mere Array<String>.
   (note ⊙ DOES the String concat, NOT ⧇ ),
-⊙ has an internal work var of Array<Array<String>>, which then gets developed (using String concat variant of a cartesian product). and returns Array<String>.
+⊙ has an internal work var of Array<Array<String>>, which then gets developed (using String concat variant of a pseudo-cartesian product). and returns Array<String>.
 ```